stressatoo-lang/Webhook-Deleter/README.md

 # Webhook-Deleter
-This python webhook deleter, will delete any webhook that you give it.
+Using this will delete any webhook you give it.

+# How to use
+* First of all install python 3.8 will work 3.9 and later or older than 3.8 might not work I'm not sure.
+* Before installing python in the python installer you have to check "Add to PATH" it's around the bottom.
+* After installing open up command prompt, and type in "pip install requests"
+* And edit the webhook url in the file.
+* And your done.